conqueror23/predictHire/nextApp/README.md

 This is nextjs project embedded with front-end uis and route apis as the BFF of the whole project

 The Front-end integrated apollo-client
-The back-end integrated apollo-server to handling requests to other microservices
+The back-end integrated apollo-server to handling requests to other microservices (BFF)

 ## BFF features included